 All undergraduates going on leave before the end of a term must submit the proper paperwork to their House Office or the Dean of Students Office.
 Cancellation of board charges is contingent upon the submission of the form; failure to do so will result in a continued assessment of board charges until the end of the term in which the leave occurs.
 A student granted a leave is expected to vacate University property as soon as possible and no later than five business days after the date of the Administrative Board vote granting the leave.
 The room key must also be turned in to the House Office or building manager’s office.
 Students who are on leave may not store any belongings at the University.

 Students receiving scholarship or other financial aid should consult the Griffin Financial Aid Office concerning the financial implications of going on leave.
 Prior to leaving Cambridge those who have borrowed money or received financial aid from Harvard must also have an exit interview at the Griffin Financial Aid Office, 86 Brattle Street.
+For detailed information see the Financial Aid Office website policies and procedures for Leave of Absence.
+Students with additional questions or concerns should contact the FAO at 617-495-1581 or firstname.lastname@example.org.
 Students who receive veteran’s educational benefits should report to Smith Campus Center 953.
 Foreign students should consult the International Office concerning their status.

 The date a student goes on leave will affect the student's health insurance through Harvard.
 For details, review the Leave of Absence policy on the HUSHP website, or contact the Student Health Insurance Office, Member Services, at 617-495-2008 or email@example.com.

 Students leaving after completion of the fall term should consult the section Year-Long Courses and their Resident Dean concerning dividing or withdrawing from any year-long courses in which they were enrolled.

 Students should update their addresses at my.harvard.